pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1461 Kotlin Cronjob

+Today I have been learning how to create a Cronjob application with Kotlin.
+I will need to use a JVM library to create the cronjob functionality.
+The application was easy only execute a short task every hour, the idea was created the application to run in a Docker container.

 #### Day 1458-59-60 Finish to Read Head-First Design Patterns Book

 On the weekend I finished reading the Head-First Design Patterns.